gpufit/Gpuspline/docs/api.rst

     :type: size_t

-:x_values: Pointer to independent variable x values
+:x_values: Pointer to independent variable x values, starting with 0 (1st spline interval, covering the distance between 1st and 2nd data point) and going to N-1 for N data points in x.

     :type: REAL *
     :length: new_size_x

-:y_values: Pointer to independent variable y values
+:y_values: Pointer to independent variable y values, starting with 0 (1st spline interval, covering the distance between 1st and 2nd data point) and going to M-1 for M data points in y.

     :type: REAL *
     :length: new_size_y

-:z_values: Pointer to independent variable z values
+:z_values: Pointer to independent variable z values, starting with 0 (1st spline interval, covering the distance between 1st and 2nd data point) and going to K-1 for K data points in z.

     :type: REAL *
     :length: new_size_z